 Return to shop

-Sara Phillips de Borja earned her BA in Art History and minored in Studio Art.
-She continued her studies at the University of Cambridge in England, receiving a CPGS (“Certificate of Post-Graduate Study” – equivalent of a Masters degree).
-She then moved to St. Louis to study at Washington University, where she received her MA and finished all the coursework towards a PhD.
-She has taught students at a variety of levels from preschool through college and thoroughly enjoys helping students appreciate the creative arts, both visual and literary.
+Sara Phillips de Borja graduated with a BA from Principia College and continued her studies at the University of Cambridge in England, receiving a CPGS (“Certificate of Post-Graduate Study” – equivalent of a Masters degree).
+She then moved to St. Louis to study at Washington University, where she received her MA and finished the coursework towards a PhD.
+She has taught at a variety of levels from preschool through college and thoroughly enjoys helping students appreciate the creative arts, both visual and literary.
 In her teaching, she emphasizes the importance of strong writing skills and thorough research.
 Sara loves to read, and Bridge to Terabithia, Pride and Prejudice, and People of the Book are among her favorite novels.
 When she is not teaching, Sara and her family enjoy international travel.
 To date, they have visited 25 countries and most recently traveled to the Panama Canal.
 While at home, she loves to spend time with her husband, son, and dog.
 (Side note: She is drawn towards egg-drop contests and has won multiple times.
 Something to keep in mind for field day!)

 Mr. Fares was raised in a suburb of sleepy post-war San Diego.
 He went to college at San Diego State University (then College) as an engineering major.
 During his college years, he counseled at summer camp for boys in Northern California.
 That experience helped him know he wanted to become a teacher.
 He then taught in San Diego teaching math to seventh, eighth, and ninth graders.
 After receiving his masters in He taught math and science for over twenty years.